 To learn more about Google Business Profile, check out these resources:

-Individual review signal factors include first- and third-party reviews, review quantity, review velocity, and review diversity.
+Individual review signal factors include first- and third-party reviews, review recency, review site diversity, and positive sentiments in review content.

 Reviews have grown slightly in importance for Local Pack/Finder rankings over the last few years, moving from 12% in 2018 to 17% in 2021.
-Although this increase is small, it reflects the ongoing value of reviews among consumers.
-Reviews have consistently been the second most important Local Pack/Finder ranking factor since 2018, when links were knocked out of this spot.
+Although 2023 has seen a minor decrease to 16%, the relative stability reflects the ongoing value of reviews among consumers.
+Having consistently been the second most important Local Pack/Finder ranking factor since 2018, review signals have now been overtaken by on-page signals in 2023.

-If we look at the top 15 Local Pack/Finder ranking factors, we can see high numerical Google ratings, keywords in native Google reviews, and quantity of native Google reviews all to be of high importance.
+If we look at the top 15 Local Pack/Finder ranking factors, we can see fewer review-specific signals have made it into this list as of 2023.
+Higher Google ratings, the quantity of native Google reviews, and a steady influx of reviews over time sit at sixth eight and thirteenth within this list respectively.

-The experts also revealed that a high Google rating from reviews is the leading factor driving conversions in GBP.
+The experts also revealed, for a second year running, that a high Google rating from reviews is the leading factor driving conversions in GBP.
 So as well as helping local businesses to rank, reviews can also increase sales.

 Wondering how to get more reviews from your customers?
 You might be surprised to learn that, generally, all you have to do is ask.
-Figures show that 67% of consumers who are asked to leave a review will go on to do so!
+Figures show that 57% of consumers who are personally asked to leave a review will go on to do so, and 51% of consumers will leave a review if prompted via email or SMS!

-As online reviews continue to grow in value for local rankings, developing processes to monitor, grow, and display reviews can be extremely beneficial.
-This helps save time while also enhancing a local business’s online reputation and rankings.
+As online reviews remain an important factor for local rankings, developing processes to monitor, grow, and display reviews can be extremely beneficial.
+This helps save time, while also enhancing a local business’s online reputation and rankings.

 Review management software, such as BrightLocal’s Reputation Manager, can automate review monitoring.
-This helps to ensure that you don’t miss important feedback.
-This tool can also help you to grow the quantity of your reviews.
+This helps to ensure that you don’t miss important feedback, and can also help you to grow the quantity of your reviews through slick review campaigns.

 To learn more about online reviews, check out these resources: